jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 ### It Won’t Fix Everything

 Let’s clear up a myth while we’re here.
-Quantum computers are not a better version of your MacBook Pro.⁹ They won’t make Word open faster or fix your Wi-Fi.
+Quantum computers are not a better version of your MacBook Pro.
+They won’t make Word open faster or fix your Wi-Fi.
 They won’t solve all the world’s problems either, just a very specific set of them.

 Quantum is brilliant at exploring possibilities, simulating the natural world, and cracking incredibly complex problems that classical machines can’t touch.
 But if your issue is laggy video calls, you still need a better router, not a quantum chip.